Physically constrained quantum clock-driven dynamics: Time operators

 where $c$ is the speed of light in the vacuum.
 It is interesting to note that given any continuous dispersion relation $\omega(k)$ for the clock system, we can find an expression for the corresponding \eq\eqref{eq:pauli_argument}, as shown by the following \begin{theorem} Given the time operator defined above, and given a continuous dispersion relation $\omega(k)$, the commutator with $\hat{H}_C$ reads

 where

 with $\omega'(k) = d\omega(k)/d k$. \end{theorem} \begin{proof} See Appendix \ref{app:time}. \end{proof} The theorem above implies the Heisenberg equation of motion

 which is generally far off from the ideal case of \eq\eqref{eq:pauli_argument}, and the clock states will in general spread, a phenomenon that causes superpositions of different time states and reduces the resourcefulness of the clock system.
-Having introduced a time operator, we are in the position of defining an associated quantifier of degradation by means of the variance of the operator $\hat{T}$: \begin{definition}[Clock degradation] Given a time operator $\hat{T}$ and an initial clock state $\ket{\psi_C}$, the degradation $D(t)$ of the clock is defined as
+Having introduced a time operator, we are in the position of defining an associated quantifier of degradation by means of the variance of the operator $\hat{T}$: \begin{definition} Given a time operator $\hat{T}$ and an initial clock state $\ket{\psi_C}$, the degradation $D(t)$ of the clock is defined as

-\end{definition} Given a dispersion relation and its corresponding modified Heisenberg algebra $[\hat{T},\hat{H}_C]=i\hat{\Lambda}$, we find that the time dependency of $D(t)$ can be extracted: it is linear for any (continuous) choice of dispersion relation $\omega(k)$, and proportional to the variance of the operator $\hat{\Lambda}$: \begin{theorem} Given a dispersion relation $\omega(k)$, and its corresponding modified commutator $[\hat{T},\hat{H}_C]=i\hat{\Lambda}$, the clock degradation obeys
+\end{definition} Given a dispersion relation and its corresponding modified Heisenberg algebra $[\hat{T},\hat{H}_C]=i\hat{\Lambda}$, we find that under its own clock Hamiltonian, the time dependency of $D(t)$ can be extracted: it is linear for any (continuous) choice of dispersion relation $\omega(k)$, and proportional to the variance of the operator $\hat{\Lambda}$: \begin{theorem}[Clock self-degradation] Given a dispersion relation $\omega(k)$, and its corresponding modified commutator $[\hat{T},\hat{H}_C]=i\hat{\Lambda}$, the clock self-degradation obeys